Emreozgun/MedianFilter-Implementation/README.md

 - All the `code` required to get started

 ### Clone
+- Install python3 and PILL
+-**sudo su** - to root
+- **"apt-get update && apt-get install python3.6"** - to install python3
+- **"python3 -m pip install Pillow"** - to install PILL

-- Clone this repo to your local machine using `https://github.com/Emreozgun/myShell.git`
+- Clone this repo to your local machine using `https://github.com/Emreozgun/MedianFilter-Implementation.git`
 - Then open the terminal and go to the directory where the file is located.
-- Run with **make all && ./gtushell**
+- Run with **python3 MedianFılter.py**

 ## Features